bergerad/Sparql_Capstone/README.md

 Webpage for Sparql Queries
 - Sample queries (modal windows that pop up solution)
+- Queries that have different parts of the tuple as variables

-Another Webpage for Sparql Queries
+Another Webpage for Sparql Queries (Alex Berger)
 - Multilevel queries
-- Queries that have different parts of the tuple as variables
 - Queries that act like a venn diagram and find everything that two or more tuples have in common